Chicken and Wild Rice Soup

 - What the heck do I feed my visiting family/guests before/after/during the holiday (think: Thanksgiving Eve, Christmas Eve, New Year’s Eve/Day)?
 THIS easy no-fuss, one-pot meal!
 Problem solved!

 - How do I keep my family from discussing politics at the dinner table for just one night?
 TALK about how FANTASTIC this soup is!
 Chicken and wild rice soup to the rescue!
 Problem solved!

-You know what really bums me out?
+You know what I bums me out?
 When restaurants put flour in soup.
 I mean, what is up with that?
 I get the concept of a roux, but you can thicken soup in so many other ways!
-My recipe for wild rice soup is flour-free.
-NO GLUTEN ALLOWED IN THIS SOUP.
+My recipe for wild rice soup is gluten-free.
+NO FLOUR ALLOWED IN THIS SOUP.

 I use a vegetable to make a “roux!”
 I make my “roux” by blending a cooked potato with coconut milk (you can definitely use heavy cream or whole milk if you’re not dairy-free).
 I know what you’re thinking… “Ashley, you are brilliant!
 Also, I didn’t know you could read minds!”